Eclipse-Laboratories-Inc/execution/README.md

     &emsp;&emsp;Suppose we got a database named `solana`, a username `solana` with password `1234`.

-    &emsp;&emsp;Then we should create Schema Objects in our solana  database.Our current directory is still `solana-executor`, so here is the command:
+    &emsp;&emsp;Then we should create Schema Objects in our solana  database.
+Our current directory is still `solana-executor`, so here is the command:

-    ```shell
+    ```
     psql -U solana -p 5432 -h localhost -d solana -f solana-accountsdb-plugin-postgres/scripts/create_schema.sql
     ```